 - Reduce the cultivation of genetically modified trees

 Build respect for the rights of indigenous peoples around the world

 - FSC® certification happens on an annual basis to ensure that the FSC® standards are always maintained.

-CPL Distribution Ltd is certified according to the Forest Stewardship Council® standards, our FSC® license code is FSC® C008025.
+Homefire is certified according to the Forest Stewardship Council® standards, our FSC® license code is FSC® C008025.

 Look for FSC® certified products